Paul Darrow: Career

 In December 2011, Darrow voiced the character of Overseer Tremel in the Bioware MMORPG release Star Wars: The Old Republic.

 In 2012, Darrow returned to the role of Kerr Avon in Big Finish Productions' Blake's 7: The Liberator Chronicles, a series of dramatic readings which take place during Series One, Two and Three of the original show.
 He also reprised the part in Blake's 7: The Classic Audio Adventures, a full-cast audio drama series.

 In 2015, Darrow starred as Paul Rand, the enigmatic business man in charge of the business institute Atlas in the interactive video game Contradiction: Spot the Liar!.
-A sequel was planned in 2016, but never came to fruition.

 Darrow was Patron of the University of York Astronomy Society (AstroSoc) from 1981 to 1984.

 An extinct crocodile from the Miocene of Australia, Baru darrowi, was named after Darrow.

-On 27 October 2018, Darrow appeared on (and won) a celebrity sci-fi edition of the quiz show Pointless, along with fellow Blake's 7 star Michael Keating.
+On 27 October 2018, Darrow appeared on (and won) a celebrity sci-fi edition of the quiz show Pointless, along with fellow Blake's 7 cast member Michael Keating.

 Personal life

-In the mid-1960s Darrow married the actress Janet Lees-Price.
+In the mid-1960s Darrow married the actress Janet Lees Price.
 They were married almost fifty years, until her death in 2012, and lived in later life in Billingshurst, West Sussex.

 Illness and death

 In his last years Darrow suffered a decline in health.
-In 2014, he had an aortic aneurysm, and due to complications during its treatment, surgeons had to amputate both his legs.
+In October 2014, he had an aortic aneurysm, and due to complications during its treatment, surgeons had to amputate both his legs.
 He died on the morning of 3 June 2019 at the age of 78.
 The 2019 remake of MediEvil, which featured Darrow as the voice of the main antagonist Zarok, was dedicated to his memory.